-Housing Authority of Okanogan County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
-As of July 6th, 2022, Housing Authority of Okanogan County has 5 waiting lists that are open now or opening soon.
+Housing Authority of Okanogan County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.

 Housing Authority of Okanogan County offers Project-Based Voucher Housing, Public Housing and Section 8 Housing rental assistance in Okanogan County.

 |Meadow Point||Open Until Further Notice|

 |Caribou Trail, Vista Park and Iron Straw Apartments||Closed|

 As of September 24th, 2022, it is not known if Housing Authority of Okanogan County is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of September 24th, 2022, Housing Authority of Okanogan County is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.